NY Giants GM Gettleman says cancer in remission, month later

 AP Sports Writer

 EAST RUTHERFORD, N.J.
-(AP) - New York Giants general manager Dave Gettleman says the aggressive cancer he was diagnosed with five weeks ago is in remission.
+(AP) - New York Giants general manager Dave Gettleman says the aggressive cancer he was diagnosed with last month is in remission.

-Speaking to the media for the first time since the Giants disclosed in early June that he had lymphoma, Gettleman said Friday he has had four rounds of chemotherapy and will need another three more to complete his treatment.
+Speaking to the media for the first time since the Giants disclosed in early June that he had lymphoma, Gettleman said Friday he's had four rounds of chemotherapy and will need another three more to complete his treatment.

 The 67-year-old Gettleman returned to the Giants earlier this year to replace the fired Jerry Reese.
-He says he is feeling remarkably well, but is limited in what he can do.
+He says he is feeling better than expected, but is limited in what he can do.

+"I feel really good and sometimes I feel like I am apologizing for that," Gettleman said.
+"But you know my energy is good.
+I don't mind telling you chemo ain't fun.
+There has been a couple of days where 'whef,' it rocks your world.
+Now that I am going through it ... my gosh, it's not fun."

+Gettleman said when he gets treatment he has to stay in the hospital for three or four days.
+When he is in the office, he works roughly from 10 a.m. to 7 or 7:30 p.m.

-Gettleman's immune system is weak and he said he can't have much contract with anyone.
-He has to watch training camp practices from a distance in the shade and can't fly on airplanes.
+The treatments have weakened Gettleman's immune system and he said he can't have much contract with people.
+He has to watch training camp practices from a distance in the shade, eat alone and can't fly on airplanes.
+He is going to miss the Giants' workouts in Detroit with the Lions next month.

 Gettleman also predicted he would return to his job full-time this season.
 He also plans to take part in the upcoming contract talks for star receiver Odell Beckham Jr.